 - Zero Waste Chef — Not only can you find an entire zero waste thanksgiving menu, but also a recipe to do something with those leftover pumpkins!

 Photo by Somi Jaiswal on Unsplash

 When you shop at a farmers market, your money supports the livelihoods of local farmers, whose sustainable farming practices provide whole foods that sustain your community.
-Sourcing your food (or as much of it as you can) with locally-grown produce will minimize your food miles, as well as your pesticide intake for a more eco-friendly Thanksgiving.
+Locally-grown produce also minimizes food miles, as well as your pesticide intake for a more eco-friendly Thanksgiving.

 Plan Out Your Feast for Minimal Waste